clicon/clixon/doc/FAQ.md

 information on added, deleted and changed entries.
 You access this information using access functions as defined in clixon_backend_transaction.h

-## How do i check what has changed on commit?
+## How do I check what has changed on commit?
 You use XPATHs on the XML trees in the transaction commit callback.
 Suppose you want to print all added interfaces:
 ```